tinahuang5X/prescribe/README.md

 All fields have to be filled in and validation checks are performed.

-Correct email address format and passwords which are at least 8 characters long are required for successful registration.
+Input validation checks are performed again for correct email address format and password length.

 An error message will appear if incorrect email addresses or passwords were entered.